12 Sep All of Our Mistakes Are Never Forgotten

 I reached underneath my jacket and withdrew the shotgun that had been lying on my desk.
 Luckily, I had been able to sneak it out of my room without anyone noticing.

-I heard laughing and turned to see you it was.
+Up until the past couple of days, I lacked the ability to speak with any sort of authority.
+I felt a sense of pride in that moment until I heard laughing and turned to see you it was.
 The mechanic from earlier was now throwing his head back and letting out an almost maniacal cackle.

 “What the hell is so funny?”